cody-castro/nyc-web-071320/04-oo-associations/README.md

 - Methods...
     - find_all_in_shelter: which find all the animals that are curently in a shelter
     - find_all_adopted: which find all the animals that are curently adopted / have an owner
-    - find_by_shelter: by shelter name
+    - find_by_shelter: by shelter name.
+Find all animals currently in a specific shelter instance

     - ... the world is your oyster!